 Choice Home Warranty's user agreement states, "We will begin contacting Service Provider(s) within 4 hours.
 You will receive the name, phone number, and appointment date and time upon acceptance of the request by a Service Provider.
 In some circumstances, it could take more than 48 hours for a Service Provider to accept the request."
 After that, it seems the time it takes to fix your item mostly depends on the service provider.
 The company doesn't seem to offer more of a timeline than that.

-While homeowners insurance covers accidental damages to your home like fire or flooding, a home warranty only covers home system and appliance breakdowns or repairs that came as a result of wear and tear.
+While homeowners insurance covers accidental damages to your home like fire or flooding, a home warranty only covers home system and appliance breakdowns or repairs that result from wear and tear.

 How we reviewed Choice Home Warranty